joao-faust/zap-calendar/README.md

 or headless (without interface) mode.
 With the Chrome instance running, today's events will be fetched from Google Calendar and sent to the desired contact on WhatsApp Web.

+## Setting up the env file

+Before running the integration, you need to make a copy of the .env.example file and name it .env, then set the variable **NODE_ENV** to development or production.
+In development, a visible Chrome instance (headful mode) is opened, useful for debugging.
+In production, a hidden Chrome instance (headless mode) is opened, ideal for servers without a graphical interface.

 ## Running the intregration

 Before scheduling the integration with a cron job, you need to run the command below manually to log in